DzmitryAd/cloudflare-cache-page/README.md

 ## Using on sites

 To cache HTML pages of your wordpress site, you need to install the wordpress plugin.
+Please visit: https://wordpress.org/plugins/page-cache-on-cloudflare/.
 For details see [readme.txt](page-cache-on-cloudflare-wp-plugin/readme.txt).